High-Speed Organic Photonics and OptoElecronics

 - Electrically driven Short Pulse Organic Lasers

-- Integrate these into lab-scale waveguided and wireless data transmission demonstrators.
+These devices will be integrated into lab-scale waveguided and wireless data transmission demonstrators.

 Alignment with European Initiatives

 HiSOPE is fully in line with the European Semiconductor Chips Act and European industrial autonomy endeavors.
 It chooses to provide OSC-based solutions for high-speed optoelectronics and photonics instead of often toxic and critical material-dependent III-V semiconductors.
-This will help to diversify and strengthen the European digital and optical telecommunication industrial ecosystem through the emergence of new industrial actors.
+This approach will help to diversify and strengthen the European digital and optical telecommunication industrial ecosystem through the emergence of new industrial actors.

-Sustainability Commitment
+Sustainability Efforts

-- The avoidance of toxic and critical raw materials such as III-V semiconductors.
+- The avoidance of toxic and critical raw materials such as III-V semiconductors

-- The reduction of carbon and embedded carbon footprint.
+- The reduction of carbon and embedded carbon footprint

-- Device and system design that takes recycling into account from the outset.
+- Device and system design that takes recycling into account from the outset

-- The mass reduction of materials, substrates, and encapsulation.
+- The mass reduction of materials, substrates, and encapsulation

 Vision for Industrialization